What is Sleep Apnea?

 Since your body cannot enter the REM cycle of sleep, your internal systems will work extra hard to repair your tissues.
 Plus, the airflow blockage leads to less oxygen entering your organs, which can cause a host of other problems, including the following concerns.

 If you notice daytime fatigue, snoring, or other symptoms, then don’t hesitate to contact us before matters get worse.
-Schedule a consultation with Dr. Rosen in Wilmington by calling us at (302) 994-0979.
+Fill out our Sleep Apnea Consultation Form.
+Schedule a consultation with Dr. Goodling in Wilmington by calling us at (302) 994-0979.

 A Better Treatment